sergiocorreia/fedplot/README.md

 2. Documentation and website.
 3. Better automated placement of legend and text labels.
 4. Better testing of different OSes and chart types.
+5. Document that fonts and other options can be changed through `options()`

 ## Quick example